scaleflex/magento-cloudimage-responsive/README.md

 ![CloudImage Responsive Plugin Configuration](doc/images/cloudimage_responsive_plugin_config.png "CloudImage Responsive Configuration Page")

-Expand the 'General' section then select Yes in "CloudImage Responsive Active" dropdown.
+Expand the `General` section and activate the module by selecting `Yes` in the `CloudImage Responsive Active` dropdown.

 Once you've selected Yes in the dropdown, the "API token" textbox will appear.
 Enter your token in it.